Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsection{Structure-from-Motion (SfM), Nonrigid Structure-from-Motion (NRSfM), Shape-from-Template (SfT)}

 In this section, we will cover three sets of methods for offline reconstruction.
 These are Structure from Motion, Nonrigid Structure from Motion, and Shape from Template.
-Structure from motion (SfM) estimates a map in a rigid scene given a set of measurements (images in our case).
+Structure from motion (SfM) estimates a map in a rigid scene given a set of images (in our case).
 Nonrigid structure from motion (NRSfM) does the same, except with an underlying map that can be non-rigid.
-Shape from Template (SfT) uses a learned template to estimate the template's position can then be estimated and fitted given observations.
-These all differ from depth estimation since they look to create and maintain a usable map over time.
-For a detailed and wide survey in computer vision, see~\citep{tretschkStateArtDense2022} for a review on dense monocular non-rigid 3D reconstruction.
+Shape from Template (SfT) uses a learned template.
+The template's position can then be estimated and fitted given observations.
+These methods all differ from depth estimation since they look to create and maintain a usable map over time.
+For a detailed and wide survey in computer vision, see~\citet{tretschkStateArtDense2022} for a review on dense monocular non-rigid 3D reconstruction.
 Here we will focus on the specific applications in MCV.

 \metrics{} These methods evaluate their performance using metrics for pose accuracy such as RPE, or for reconstruction accuracy such as RMSE on point clouds.
 Qualitative visualizations are also frequently used for dynamic methods in this section due to the lack of ground truth data in these environments.